 Patients present with obvious forefoot deformity and pain associated with the first and/or the lesser rays of the foot.
 The pain is usually associated with the prominent medial eminence of the first metatarsal head ("bunion").
-Sometimes, the first ray can be minimally painful, although deformed, and the patient mostly complains of pain affecting the second toe, or the plantar aspect of the second metatarsal head, having formed skin callosities.
+Sometimes, the patient complains mostly of pain affecting the second toe, or the plantar aspect of the second metatarsal head, developing skin callosities.
 Thorough examination of the foot and ankle, including neurovascular assessment, and examination for possible gastrocnemius muscle tightness, is required.
 Hallux metatarsophalangeal joint should be examined to establish whether it has unrestricted and pain-free range of motion.
 Hallucal sesamoids should also be examined for potential tenderness.
-Other pathologies, associated with hallux valgus deformity, can co-exist.
-Lesser rays' overload can cause subluxation of the lesser metatarsophalangeal joints, lesser toe deformities, but also neuritic pain associated with Morton's neuroma.
-Overload of the lesser rays can also result in acute stress fractures of the lesser metatarsals, or arthritis of the second and third tarsometarsal joint.
-It can also be associated (as result or cause) of pes planus and hindfoot valgus.
-It is therefore important to diagnose all relevant pathologies that could be source of foot pain.
+Lesser rays' overload can cause subluxation of the lesser metatarsophalangeal joints, toe deformities, but also neuritic pain associated with interdigital ("Morton's") neuroma.
+Overload of the lesser rays may also result in stress fractures of the lesser metatarsals, or arthritis of the second and third tarsometarsal joint.
+It may also be associated (as result or cause), with pes planus and hindfoot valgus.